 If you have wanted to infuse a bold hand-brushed look in your design projects, then, this SVG font is the one – each letter of this font was painted carefully numerous times to get the look that this font is so famous for, and since this SVG font is an OpenType-SVG font, so, the transparency effects of this font is quite high in quality.

 This SVG font is priced at $21 and can be used in Photoshop CC 2017.1.1 or Illustrator CC 2018 or later versions for the OpenType-SVG font to work.

 If you are looking for such an SVG font that has a ‘futuristic’ vibe yet fun and funky.
 Then, look no further than ‘The Game’.

 Brought to you by Polar Vectors, this font can be found on their website and is priced at $20.

-If your design projects are related to either mobile apps or UI designs for web, then, you can’t go wrong with this font, plus, this font also makes a great choice for headers on brochures, book covers, poster designs, to name a few.
+If your design projects are related to either mobile apps or UI designs for web.
+Then, you can’t go wrong with this font.
+This font also makes a great choice for headers on brochures, book covers, poster designs, to name a few.

 Looking for a feminine SVG font to use in your blog?

 Created by Callie Hegstrom, this SVG font is purely hand-drawn and hence, it consists of a unique built-in watercolour feel and texture.
 That said, this font also comes in three variations – SVG, serif and solid style.

 If you plan to use this font as a header for a feminine blog, then, you are right on point – for this font also includes various watercolour backgrounds, floral elements, and multiple PNG textures.

 Priced at $16, this font can be found on Creative Market.